 Tags.
 Consistent with the website standards that MDE adheres to, the MDE website uses correct HTML markup – known as tags – to designate web page elements.
 These tags automatically allow assistive technology users to differentiate features such as page headings and subheadings.
 With correct HTML markup, a site visitor using a screen reader will have the designation read to them, giving the user a better sense of how the information is organized and presented.

 Style Sheets.
 Cascading style sheets are used throughout the site for layout, design and style.
 This allows the MDE site to be displayed in a readable fashion on different browser-enable devices.

 Search Engine.
 The MDE website features a search engine that provides relevant and easy-to-use search results.
 The search engine allows quick navigation to desired content.

 Use of Tables.
 The MDE website avoids the use of tables as a means of displaying information.
 However, when tables need to be used, they employ HTML markup to differentiate table headings from data and to associate data with the appropriate table headings.

 Video Captions and Text Transcripts.
-All video files on the MDE website either include embedded captions or, where embedded captioning was not possible, an accompanying adjacent text transcript.
+All video files on the MDE website either include embedded captions or, closed captioning.
 For videos with embedded captioning, captions are open by default.